arnab333/twitter-home-react/README.md

 ## Twitter Practice Project

-Simple Twitter home page, with creating new posts and fetching them in real time using Firebase as a  database.
+Simple Twitter home page.
+Anyone can create new posts using default _user name_ and it will be fetched in real time.
+Firestore _(Firebase)_ has been used as a database.